MARKET SNAPSHOT: S&P 500 Set To Slip, Hurt By Chipotle And AMD's Earnings-driven Drops

 What could drive markets?

-September reports on U.S. durable goods orders and new home sales are due at 8:30 a.m.
+New home sales are due at 8:30 a.m.
 Eastern Time and 10 a.m.
 Eastern, respectively.
-Economists polled by MarketWatch expect 0.7% growth for durables and 555,000 homes sold.
+Economists polled by MarketWatch expect 555,000 homes sold.

 Check out:MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic)